GATB/bcalm/README.md

 BCALM 2 is a bioinformatics software for constructing the de Bruijn graph of sequencing data.

-More precisely, this repository is the new, parallel version of the BCALM software.
+This repository is the new, parallel version of the BCALM software.
 It is using a new algorithm, and is implemented using the GATB library.
 The original, single-threaded code of BCALM (version 1) is still available at: https://github.com/Malfoy/bcalm